TIBCOSoftware/tci-flogo/docs/content/extensions/_index.md

 ---
 title: Building extensions
-weight: 3
+weight: 50
 chapter: true
+pre: "<i class=\"fa fa-wrench\" aria-hidden=\"true\"></i> "
 ---

-### Chapter 2

 # Building extensions

-Now that everything is set up, let's get to coding!
+Now that everything is set up, let's get coding!
+In this section we'll walk through the different files you might need and the complete sample we use here is available on [GitHub](https://github.com/retgits/wi-ifttt-extension) too!